 - a.
 Merit increases may be awarded during the compensation year in recognition of the employee's performance.
 The employee's performance is measured primarily on the following criteria as documented in the annual performance review: (1) did the employee successfully achieve his/her agreed upon goals and objectives?
-(2) What is the employee's overall value to the organization? - b.
-The following factors may be considered in the determination of the amount of increase: the employee's position in the pay range; compensation compared to other employees in comparable jobs; and the annual budget of the organization.
+(2) what is the employee's overall value to the organization? - b.
+The following factors may be considered in the determination of the amount of increase: the employee's position in the pay range; compensation compared to other employees in comparable jobs; and the annual budget of the organization. - c.

-c.
 Merit increases, if awarded, are typically effective at the beginning of the fiscal year but may also be deferred to any effective date within the compensation year.
-Employees may also receive a "pass" on any merit increase in base salary if (1) his/her performance in the fiscal year has not been worthy of an increase, and/or (2) the agency's budget does not have sufficient funds for increases.

-d.
-Probationary Merit Increase
+Employees may also receive a "pass" on any merit increase in base salary if (1) his/her performance in the fiscal year has not been worthy of an increase, and/or (2) the agency's budget does not have sufficient funds for increases. - d.
+Probationary Merit Increase e.
+Merit Performance Incentive Pay Program for Employee at Top-Step

-If an employee is appointed at Step 1 of the salary range, he/she may be eligible to receive a 2.5% step increase upon completion of sixmonths of service based on his/her performance.
+If an employee is appointed at Step 1 of the salary range, he/she may be eligible to receive a 2.5% step increase upon completion of six-months of service based on his/her performance.